togakangaroo/Blog/stop that = this ing.md

-From our chatlogs at Surge (editted to make me seem like a better debater/speller).
+From our chatlogs at Surge (editted for berevity and to make me seem like a better debater/speller).

-> GM: can I just say, I hate
+> GM: Can I just say, I hate

 >     that = this